Danae-Gielisse/probabilistic_EPF/README.md

 EQRA.
 2. run QRA_regularized.py to obtain the quantiles of the probabilistic forecasting for every lambda for both LQRA and EQRA.
-3. run BIC.py to obtain the quantiles of the probabilistic forecasting for LQRA(BIC) and EQRA(BIC-alpha).
+3. run BIC.py to obtain the quantiles of the probabilistic forecasting for LQRA(BIC) and EQRA(BIC-gamma).

 ### Neural network based methods
 1. run nn_ht_point.py, nn_ht_lasso.py, and nn_ht_enet.py for run 1, 2, 3 and 4 to obtain the best hyperparameter sets